HYMAGi/Simple-boat-game/README.md

 # Boat game

-This is a simple boat game that was made using Java with oject-oriented conecepts.
-This game program is submitted as my OOP subject course assignment with my groupmates.
+This is a simple boat game that was made using Java with oject-oriented concepts.
+This game program is submitted as my OOP subject course assignment and was also created with my fellow groupmates.
 Run the file in any Java IDE to play the game.